Row-Unlimited/godot-resource-creator/doc_files/Integration.md

 - If you want to integrate the plugin into your own code and maybe want to handle the export process manually you can use the <strong> set_external_creation_handler </strong> method to set an object and method to connect the <strong> object_created </strong> signal to. <br>
   This signal hands over the created Object and allows manual handling of the creation process.
 - You can connect the navigator signal <strong> navigator_pressed </strong> to customize the navigator UI

+## Class Configs

+via ClassConfigs you can customize plugin behavior for every property/type in a certain class.
+For more Information on ClassConfigs look [here](ClassConfig.md)